manpagez: man pages & more

 optionally be written explicitly as PASSWORD NULL.

-is determined by the configuration parameter password_encryption.)
+compatibility.
+The method of encryption is determined by the

-decrypt the specified encrypted password string).
-This allows
+(since the system cannot decrypt the specified encrypted password

-reloading of encrypted passwords during dump/restore.
+of encrypted passwords during dump/restore.

 VALID UNTIL 'timestamp'